9 Amazing Ways Yoga Benefits Your Physical and Mental Health

 Yoga has been around for thousands of years. it’s a practice that almost anyone can do, regardless of age or fitness level.
-Science backs up yoga with many different benefits to your mental and physical health.
+Science backs up the many different yoga benefits to your mental and physical health.

 There we have it, the most common question.
 The how.

-Some might believe that words like self-care or self-preservation are associated with spending an excessive amount of money on health and fitness.
+Some might believe that words like self-care or self-preservation are associated with spending a lot of time and money on health and fitness.
 And it is only for rich people.
 What a lousy representation of this word, don’t you think?
-This is a huge reason why people avoid taking care of their physical and mental health.
-Who said you need fancy gyms or spas to take care of your mental and physical health?
+This is a huge reason why people avoid taking care of themselves.
+But who said you need fancy gyms or spas to take care of your mental and physical health?

-Yoga is a practice that many people have found to be beneficial for their mental and physical health.
+After you start practicing yoga you will find for yourself that it is beneficial to your overall health.
 It has been shown to reduce stress, improve mood, and increase flexibility.

-In this article, we will discuss some of the ways in which yoga can benefit your mental and physical health.
+In this article, we will discuss some of the ways in which yoga benefits your mental and physical health.

 What is yoga?

-It is a form of art used by many bringing discipline in life, attaining mental peace, and maintain a healthy lifestyle.
+It is a form of art used by many bringing discipline in life, attaining mental peace, and maintaining a healthy lifestyle.

-Adding yoga rituals to your daily routine will benefit your mind, body, and soul!
+Adding yoga to your daily routine will benefit your mind, body, and soul!

-Want to know more about the regular yoga benefits?
+Want to know more about the vast array of yoga benefits?
 Read on!

-The purpose of yoga is to relax the body, calm the mind, and still our thoughts.
-Yoga means union or yoke and refers to the physical joining of breath to movement for the purpose of achieving self-realization
+Yoga benefits include relaxing the body, calming the mind, and stilling our thoughts.
+Yoga means union or yoke and refers to the physical joining of breath to the movement for the purpose of achieving self-realization or self-awareness.

 Yoga emphasizes personal growth through the raising of consciousness.
 In recent years, its become increasingly popular in the US as well as other Western countries.